heinwessels/Factorio-FluidicPower/faq.md

 ## Solar farm not exporting all it's power.

 Solar farms work best using only source poles and big poles.
 If the electric network on a source pole still doesn't show the full output then the network cannot handle the power flow.
-Use less poles or step-up the voltage using a transformer.
+Use fewer poles or step-up the voltage using a transformer.